BobStein/qiki-python/README.md

-This package needs a lot of change before it can play a part in the ways I've mentioned here.
+This package needs a lot of change before it can play a part in the ways mentioned here.
 I hope you'll participate.

 -- Bob Stein, http://bobste.in/